felix-melligan/NTAP-projects/README.md

 # NTAP-projects
-Collection of scripts for NTAP clodu products
+Collection of scripts for NTAP cloud products